Anchorsify/Anchorsify.github.io/_pages/Equipment.md

  - Cost: 150 Ryo

 ##### Flash Bomb
 Flash bombs are devices which, when ignited, produce brilliant flashes of light.
-You can throw one on its own, in which case it's a Speed 4 action to throw one up to STR/5 yards that imposes a -4 Visibility Penalty for 10 IC to everyone within 5 yards of where it lands if they fail a status roll against your Athletics with a +4 bonus.
-You can alternatively choose to use a Flash Bomb alongside an attack or dodge interrupt as a Speed +4 action, imposing the visibility penalty on whomever you're rolling against if they fail the above status roll.
-When used in this fashion, the penalty applies only to the roll in which it's used against instead of its normal duration.
-Each time someone has a Flash Bomb used against them in battle after the first, the Visibility Penalty applied is reduced by 1 (whether they pass the status roll or not), to a minimum of 1.
+Anyone who doesn't know to close their eyes when you throw one suffers a -4 visibility penalty for the next 10 IC.
+You can throw these up to STR/5 yards.
+Throwing one is a Speed 4 action.

+You may also drop a flash bomb when dodging, in which case your dodge's Speed is increased by 4.
- - Cost: 30 Ryo
+  -  Cost: 50 Ryo

 ##### Ninja Wire
 High tension 16-gauge wire.
 It is generally only available in ninja villages, and comes in spools with various lengths of wire.